AY2526S1-CS2103T-T16-4/tp/docs/DeveloperGuide.md

 * 1a.
 Invalid blood type entered.
     * 1a1.
 BloodNet shows an error message.
-    * Use case relates back to step 1, prompting the user to re-enter a blood type.
+    * Use case relates back to step 1, prompting the admin staff to re-enter a blood type.

 ---